 As required by national policy and guidance, 15% of the Community Infrastructure Levy is set aside for the Neighbourhood Portion fund.

-For communities located in existing Neighbourhood Forum areas, the CIL Neighbourhood Portion is kept for use in their areas and can be up to 25% of CIL monies collected.
-In Poole there are currently two Neighbourhood Forums; Poole Quays Forum, (which has a Neighbourhood Plan in place) and Broadstone.
+For communities located in existing Neighbourhood Forum areas, the CIL Neighbourhood Portion is kept for use in their areas (25% of CIL monies collected in forums which have an adopted Neighbourhood Plan).
+In Poole there are currently two Neighbourhood Forums with adopted Neighbourhood Plans; Poole Quays and Broadstone.

 We will liaise directly with these Neighbourhood Forums to identify how their CIL Neighbourhood Portion will be spent.

 For the rest of Poole, we have set up this bidding process for communities to identify how they want their Neighbourhood Portion to be spent.